kyleu/pftest/doc/module/sqlserver.md

 <!--- Content managed by Project Forge, see [projectforge.md] for details. -->
-# PostgreSQL
+# SQL Server

 This is a module for [Project Forge](https://projectforge.dev).
-It provides an API for accessing SQL Server databases.
+It provides an API for accessing Microsoft SQL Server databases.

 https://github.com/kyleu/projectforge/tree/master/module/sqlserver